team-telnyx/telnyx-java/docs/PhoneNumberConfigurationsApi.md

         String filterTag = "filterTag_example"; // String | Filter by phone number tags.
 (This requires the include_tags param)
         String filterPhoneNumber = "filterPhoneNumber_example"; // String | Filter by phone number.
 Requires at least three digits.
 Non-numerical characters will result in no values being returned.
         String filterStatus = "purchase_pending"; // String | Filter by phone number status.
+        ListPhoneNumbersFilterCountryIsoAlpha2Parameter filterCountryIsoAlpha2 = new ListPhoneNumbersFilterCountryIsoAlpha2Parameter(); // ListPhoneNumbersFilterCountryIsoAlpha2Parameter | Filter by phone number country ISO alpha-2 code.
+Can be a single value or an array of values.
         String filterConnectionId = "1521916448077776306"; // String | Filter by connection_id.
         String filterVoiceConnectionNameContains = "test"; // String | Filter contains connection name.
 Requires at least three characters and the include_connection param.
         String filterVoiceConnectionNameStartsWith = "test"; // String | Filter starts with connection name.
 Requires at least three characters and the include_connection param.